Skip to Main Content

 In academic search engines like Library Search, ProQuest or EBSCO you can refine your results by options such as:

-• Content type, e.g. books, peer-reviewed journal articles or newspaper articles
+• Content type or format, e.g. books, peer-reviewed journal articles or newspaper articles

 • Date range